jmuheim/headhunter/README.md

 ## How it works

 Headhunter registers itself as middleware in the Rack stack and triggers validation for every HTML response.

-For every `.css` file, validation is also triggered.
-In addition, it iterates over every HTML page's selectors to see whether there exist any unused CSS definitions in your `.css` files.
+Headhunter also iterates over every `.css` file and triggers its validation.
+In addition, it checks which CSS selectors are really used in the HTML pages to see whether there exist any unused CSS definitions.

 For being able to validate CSS, `rake assets:precompile` is triggered at the beginning of running tests.
-This may slow down starting your tests a bit.
-(Notice: after the tests have finished, the precompiled assets are also removed automatically by running `rake assets:clobber`.)
+This may slow down starting your tests a bit. **Notice: all precompiled assets will be removed after the tests have finished!**

 ## Requirements